luanraguiars/luanaguiar.github.io/_pages/cv.md

 Scholarships and grants
 ======
-* Charlies Foundation for Research
-  * Project: Lateropulsion and verticality perception in a neurosurgical cohort of patients with brain tumours.
-  * Amount requested: $ 29,823.10 (Australian dollar).
-  * Role in this project: Principal Investigator 2.
 * Santander Bank & USP, Sao Paulo - SP, Brazil.
   * Visiting Ph.D.
 Student.
   * Received a R$20.000,00 internship grant to go to Perth - WA (Oct 2022-Nov 2022).